denshao93/harpia/docs/INSTALL.md

 ```

 ### OBS: Create file that set the area of interest from project tha intersect
 ### tiles of sentinel.
+It will return files that can ben downloaded to projet.
-The file has to be in "app/data/vector/aoi.geojson"
+### The file has to be in "app/data/vector/aoi.geojson"

 ```sql
 -- DROP SCHEMA metadado_img CASCADE;